balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/generic-x86-64-gpt.md

 - \{{ $names.os.upper \}} does not use the shim first stage bootloader that other Linux distributions do and is usually signed with Microsoft platform keys. \{{ $names.os.upper \}} is an embedded distribution, and when secure boot is enabled only balena signed operating systems are allowed to boot.
 - Disk encryption and decryption is unattended - there is no user interaction when mounting the encrypted disks as it is expected from an embedded device.
-- Secure boot and disk encryption have been designed to work as a bundle in \{{ $names.os.lower \}} and they cannot be configured separately.
+- Secure boot and disk encryption have been designed to work as a bundle in balenaOS and they cannot be configured separately.
 - Only system partitions are encrypted.
 Any extra storages are not encrypted.
 - OS images are signed images and balena manages a secure signing server.
 We currently use a single key for the platform and consequently we can never provide the key to end users.
 You can read further on [how we handle keys](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/#keys-and-certificates-in-secure-boot).
 - It is not possible to configure GRUB or kernel parameters